 What Are Dental Implants?

-Dental implants are titanium anchors implanted into the jawbone that hold replacement teeth in place.
-The root of the implant sits in the jawbone beneath the gum line and the visible tooth, or crown, is attached to the root.
+Dental implants are titanium anchors we implant into the jawbone that hold replacement teeth in place.
+We attach the implant root, which sits in the jawbone beneath the gum line and the visible tooth, or crown.
 Implants look and feel much like natural teeth.
 They support individual artificial teeth, bridges, and dentures.

 Dental implants are an option for patients who have lost one or more teeth, cannot chew or smile comfortably, or are unhappy with dentures.
 Candidates for dental implants must be in overall good health and have strong gums and bones.
 Patients must follow excellent oral hygiene, which includes brushing, flossing and regular dental examinations.
 Patients with a high risk of developing periodontal or gum disease, such as smokers and diabetics, may not be good candidates for dental implants.
 Dentists will review the patient’s oral health and take X-rays to determine their eligibility.